The Department of Health and Human Services (DHHS) is the U.S. federal government agency responsible for protecting the health of the American public.

 - Genetic testing is recommended at the beginning of treatment to screen for potential drug resistance.

-- Medical professionals should discuss future pregnancy plans with patients who are able to become pregnant.
+- Medical professionals should discuss future pregnancy plans with people who are able to become pregnant.
 A pregnancy test may be performed before starting HIV treatment.

 Preventing sexual transmission

-- If a person’s viral load rises over 200 copies per milliliter, a barrier method should be used until the virus is resuppressed.
+- If a person’s viral load rises to more than 200 copies per mL, a barrier method should be used until the virus is resuppressed.

-- People should be informed that maintaining a viral load under 200 copies per milliliter doesn’t stop the transmission of other sexually transmitted infections (STIs).
+- People should be told that keeping a viral load under 200 copies per mL doesn’t stop the transmission of other sexually transmitted infections.

 Types of drugs